sofiakali/frontend-cookbook/pages/implementation/LongDataLists.md

 ### Dynamic Data in `itemData` With Variable `itemSize`

-When you use `VariableSizeList`, you have to set `itemSize` prop to be a function that accepts an index and return the size. `react-window` then creates styles for the items and caches the styles.
+When you use `VariableSizeList`, you have to set `itemSize` prop to be a function that accepts an index and returns the size. `react-window` then creates styles for the items and caches the styles.
 The problem is that these styles are cached unless you invalidate them, does't matter if `itemData` change or not.

-To invalidate data when your `itemData` change you can use api of the list and react lifecycle methods.
+To invalidate the styles when your `itemData` change you can use api of the list and react lifecycle methods.

 ```javascript
 import React from "react";